opportus/object-mapper/README.md

 The default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
 However, you may want to automatically map *source* and *target* not complying with this particular *convention*...

-One solution is to implement a custom [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) based on another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you the way you need.
+One solution is to implement a custom [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) defining another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you the way you need.

 For concrete example of how to implement a [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), refer to the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php).